 Picture and recipe adapted from Epicurious and Cooking Light, respectively.

-1 Tbsp. unsalted butter, melted (or olive oil for dairy free)
+1 Tbsp. unsalted butter, melted (or olive oil for dairy free or vegan)

 1 tsp. dried thyme